IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/predictive.md

 		vi.
 Aggregation: Average

 	b.
-Click on the menu item under Rules -> Create New
+Override Webhook per Alert: Enabled

 	c.
-Click on the menu item under Conditions -> Create New

-		i.
-Indicator: HC Out Octets

-		ii.
-Type: Baseline Percentage

-		iii.
-Comparison: greater than

-		iv.
-Threshold: 130 percent of baseline

-		v.
-Duration: 15 minutes

-		vi.
-Aggregation: Average
+One Webhook per Alert: disabled

 	d.
-Override Webhook per Alert: Enabled

-	e.
-One Webhook per Alert: disabled

-	f.
 Select the IRNA Predictive webhook and move it to the right side

 29. Click 'Save as New'